incubyte/incubyte.github.io/content/blog/commit-lock-file.md

 In the ideal world, `6.2.9` and `6.2.10` should be compatible, but in the real world, it is not.
 It can break your build.
-It might work for me, but it would break for developer 2 with the exact same code.
+It might work for me, but it would break for developer 2 with the same code.
 Worse, it might work in your machine but break the Production.